OmBiradar/OmBiradar/README.md

-# Just a normal guy looking to be cool
+# A wanna be Master in Codeforces